daodiseoanchor/anchor-docs/protocol/loan-liquidation.md

 Bids are characterized by six properties: **bid ID**, **bidder**, **asset**, **size**, **premium slot**, and **activation time**.

 * **Bid ID** - A bid's unique identifier.
-* **Bidder** - Terra account that has submitted the bid.
+* **Bidder** - Daodiseo account that has submitted the bid.
 When the bid is executed, liquidated collaterals are credited to this account, made available for withdrawal.
 * **Asset** - collateral that the bidder is hoping to purchase.
 Bids can only be made for whitelisted Anchor collaterals.
 * **Size** - amount of UST that was put up upon bid submission.
 This is the amount of UST that the bidder will use to purchase the specified collateral.
 * **Premium Slot** - rate of premium that the bidder is demanding upon bid execution.
 If set to a non-zero value, the bidder can purchase collateral at a price below the current oracle price.
 While bidders are able to set premium slots of their own, the Liquidation Queue only allows values between **0%** and **30%**, in increments of **1%**.